speedxx/terminal/README.md

 Your server can have two optional channels:
 > **terminal-logs**

 **This is used for logs** which can be enabled by doing the command: "logs on".
-If logs is enabled and there is no channel, it will report to the channel the action has taken place in.

 > **terminal-reports**